Nevenall/sufficient-reason/src/blades-design.md

 These are ratings in the nine facets of reality and they represent your ability to work your will in that facet without invoking paradox.

-Take 1 point in your Affinity Sphere and distribute 5 other points.
+Take 1 point in your Affinity Sphere and distribute 5 other points. (this is the same as Mage20 and I think it's approps.
+You miss out on the chances for freebie points, but that's just as well)

 <!-- Not sure we need a start limit for spheres. but if we find we do...No sphere can start greater than 2.  -->

 Spheres advance with XP like actions.
 Take 1 xp when you use a sphere in a desperate action. though only 1 sphere per desperate roll.
+When you get xp you can add it to a sphere, or an advancement, or attribute.

 ##### Affinity Sphere

 Every mage has one sphere that they have a most intimate knowledge of.
 One sphere that speaks to them more than any other.
 This is the affinity sphere.
-Your tradition will give a choice of spheres to choose for this.
+Your tradition will give a few spheres to choose from.

 When your working uses your affinity sphere you may take +1 Effect.